jacekv/jacekv.github.io/_posts/2025-05-21-zk-SNARKS-under-the-hood.md

 ### Simple Homomorphic Encryption Scheme

-The general idea is that we choose a base natural number `g`, e.g. `g=5`(the requirements for that number are out of scope for this post) and to encrypt a value `v`, we exponentiate `g` to the power of `v`:
+The general idea is that we choose a base natural number $g$, e.g. $g=5$ (the requirements for that number are out of scope for this post) and to encrypt a value $v$, we exponentiate $g$ to the power of $v$:

 $$
 Enc(v) = g^v
 $$

-If we would like to encrypt the value `v=3`, we would get:
+If we would like to encrypt the value $v=3$, we would get:

 $$
 Enc(3) = 5^3 = 125
 $$
-125 is the encrypted value of `3`.
-If we want to multiply this encrypted value by `2`, we raise the encrypted value to the power of `2`:
+125 is the encrypted value of $3$.
+If we want to multiply this encrypted value by $2$, we raise the encrypted value to the power of $2$:

 $$
 Enc(3)^2 = (5^3)^2 = 5^{3+2} = 5^6
 $$

-What does that mean: We just multiplied an unknown value (here `3`) by `2`, without decrypting it.
+What does that mean: We just multiplied an unknown value (here $3$) by $2$, without decrypting it.

 We can also perform addition, by through multiplication.
-Let's say we want to add `2` to our secret value `3`:
+Let's say we want to add $2$ to our secret value $3$:
 $$
 Enc(3) * Enc(2) = 5^3 * 5^2 = 5^{3+2} = 5^5
 $$